jkroso/equals/Readme.md

 # equals

-  compare values of any complexity for equivalence
+  compare values of any type for equility

 ## Installation